 Accounts receivable: Accounts receivable are carried at original invoice amount less an estimate made for uncollectible receivables based on a review of outstanding amounts.
-Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history and current economic conditions.
+Management determines the allowance for doubtful accounts by regularly evaluating individual customer receivables and considering a customer's financial condition, credit history and current financial conditions, and the reasonable forecasts taking into account geographical and industry-specific economic factors.
 Accounts receivable are written off when deemed uncollectible.
 Recoveries of accounts receivable previously written off are recorded when received.